 What kind of activities will be financed from the fund?

 The GDCF will finance activities that include the following components:

 - gender and development (GAD) plans and strategies for ADB loans

 - GAD specialists in resident missions

 Who is eligible to receive GDCF grants?

-All ADB developing member countries (DMCs) are eligible for the GDCF.
+All ADB developing member countries are eligible for the GDCF.

 Who supports the GDCF?

-Australia, Canada, Denmark, Norway and Ireland have contributed a total amount of about $12 million to the fund.
+Australia, Canada, Denmark, Ireland, and Norway have contributed a total amount of about $12 million to the fund.